darkstar-holdings-edu/python_flashy_app/README.md

 This is repo contains code that I generate while working on the [100 Days of Code](https://www.udemy.com/course/100-days-of-code/) udemy course for learning Python.

-This repo covers the project for day XX of the course.
+This repo covers the project for day 31 of the course.
+This project is a flashcard application for learning languages.
+The current language setting is German.

 ![GitHub Pipenv locked Python version](https://img.shields.io/github/pipenv/locked/python-version/darkstar-holdings-edu/python_flashy_app)
 ![GitHub](https://img.shields.io/github/license/darkstar-holdings-edu/python_flashy_app)